nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 <br/><br/>
 ### 5.3 Doctor's Appointment

-The functions in the Doctors' Appointment menu allow you, the head nurse, to add, view, and delete appointments made with a specific doctor.
+The functions in the Doctors' Appointment menu allow you, the nurse, to add, view, and delete appointments made with a specific doctor.

 This is an example of the welcome screen for Doctors' Appointment Menu.